 What goes into a quality local search directory?

+First, you need to make a WordPress website and then you need a tool.
 In order to find the best tool to create a local search directory like Yelp on WordPress, it’s a good idea to first define the key characteristics of what make Yelp and Foursquare so effective.

 Those features are, predominantly: